lexffe/discorder/README.md

  - State will be saved when you leave and restored when you open again
  - Listen in on multiple channels at once!
  - History is fetched of each channel you're listening on

-Latest git version has these things:

  - @mention autocompletion
  - Typing status, both receiving and sending

-Next on the list to be worked on is history, and the channel listening system mentioned above

 ## Usage